fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 {% endhighlight %}

 Like all states will, this state has a reference to the `GumballMachine`, the `Context`, which is used to get and set new states.
-For example, the `insertQuarter()` method uses the getter and setter of the `GumballMachine` class that is defined next:
+For example, to transition from this state `NoQuarterState` to `HasQuarterState` when the user inserts a coin, the `insertQuarter()` method uses the getter and setter of the `GumballMachine` class that is defined next:

 {% highlight java %}
 public class GumballMachine {